Published 29 Nov 2018

 Do you have copies of your documentation?

 A solicitor can help you with this closer to the time of purchase, but it wouldn’t hurt to start checking you have copies of necessary paperwork to help complete a purchase as quickly and easily as possible.
-We will go further into this in future newsletters.

 Do you know what to expect when purchasing?